Up to 40,000

 World's first urban waste-to-biofuels partnership

-Enerkem Alberta Biofuels in Edmonton, Alberta, Canada, is a pioneering partnership between a major city and our innovative waste-to-biofuels technology.
+Enerkem Alberta Biofuels in Edmonton, Alberta, Canada, was a pioneering partnership between a major city and our innovative waste-to-biofuels technology.
+The facility is currently being decommissioned.

-Together with the City of Edmonton, we tackle the challenge of diverting household waste from landfills.
+Together with the City of Edmonton, we tackled the challenge of diverting household waste from landfills.

 The facility is known for its sustainability certifications, including ISCC and ISCC+, and it holds the record for the lowest carbon intensity recognized by the British Columbia Ministry of Energy and Mines in 2017.